 - Whenever possible, indicate the outcomes/professional impact of this work on the student.

 - 2-3 letters of support from current and/or past students who participated in research with the faculty mentor through CURO coursework or programming

 Submit these materials as a PDF via email to Kerrie Bethel (firstname.lastname@example.org) or via campus mail to CURO - 203 Moore College.

 REVIEW & SELECTION:

 The Director of Honors and CURO and the Associate Director of Honors and CURO will review the nomination portfolios.

 They will look for evidence of achievement and success in outstanding mentoring and teaching; supervision of CURO research courses; direction of CURO Theses; collaboration on publications; and presentations at CURO Symposia and professional conferences.

-Award recipients will be notified by the beginning of March.
+Award recipients will be notified around the beginning of March.